librenms/librenms/doc/Developing/os/Health-Information.md

   - $entPhysicalIndex_measured = Defaults to null.
 Sets the type of entPhysicalIndex used, i.e ports.

 For the majority of devices, this is all that's required to add support for a sensor.
 Polling is done based on the data gathered using `discover_sensor()`.
-If custom polling is needed then the file format is similar to discovery: `includes/polling/sensors/$class/$os`.
-Whilst it's possible to performa additional snmp queries within polling this should be avoided where possible.
+If custom polling is needed then the file format is similar to discovery: `includes/polling/sensors/$class/$os.inc.php`.
+Whilst it's possible to perform additional snmp queries within polling this should be avoided where possible.
 The value for the OID is already available as `$sensor_value`.

 Graphing is performed automatically for sensors, no custom graphing is required or supported.